priestc/giotto/README.md

 Primitives
 ==========

-When writing model methods, in the function declertion, you can define primitives which expand to data requested automatically from any controller.
+When writing model methods, in the function declaration, you can define primitives which expand to data requested automatically from any controller.

     def view(data)